Kayaking to Pulau Tikus: a Sacred Island near George Town, Penang

 So we took a Grab ride from our apartment to the Tanjung Bungah watersports activities center (RM 13) at 8:50 and arrived twenty minutes later.
 There were surprisingly many people at this hour, including three people in two kayaks already on the water.

 We filled in the contract and rented the kayak for three hours for RM 90.
-We picked some high-viz lifevests, a purple kayak, and got fixed-feathered paddles.
+We picked some high-viz life jackets, a purple kayak, and got fixed-feathered paddles.
 I taped up my thumbs with band-aids where my kayak gloves didn’t cover enough to prevent blisters.
 Jonas, as per usual, just uses his bare hands.

 Together, we carried our heavy plastic boat to the slipway and then onto the beach.
 The managing guys didn’t want us to use the slipway for some reason.
 The small waves directly made it a little challenging to find a good depth to get into the boat without getting super wet, but also not getting stuck in the sand unable to paddle off.
 We got in the boat at 9:30.